Norway World Cup Odds: Group I, Squad and Qualifier Predictions

 You can choose online sportsbooks or you can opt to trade with prediction markets, which are legal in 50 states.
 Prediction markets allow you to get in and out of Norway easily.
 Norway’s World Cup markets are live on Kalshi and Polymarket, with additional event contracts available through DraftKings, FanDuel, and Fanatics via the CME.
 The CME-routed options tend to have shallower liquidity and fewer market types than trading directly on Kalshi or Polymarket, so most serious traders will gravitate toward the latter two.

 Prediction markets have a meaningful edge over traditional sportsbooks in one key respect: they operate legally in all 50 states.
 Sports betting remains unavailable in roughly half the country, so Norway supporters in states that haven’t legalized wagering, Kalshi and Polymarket may be the only legal route to back the Løvene this summer.
-Soccer fans in California and Texas can check our guides for a full breakdown of what’s available where they live.
+Soccer fans in Florida and Texas can check our guides for a full breakdown of what’s available where you live.

 There can often be a spread between Kalshi and Polymarket, so it’s worth shopping around for the best prices before committing to a position.
 Fee structures also differ meaningfully across platforms.
 Platforms each have their own cost model, so reviewing prediction market fees before your first trade can make a real difference to your returns.
-See the latest sign-up offers for new accounts.
+See the latest welcome offers for new accounts.